isisAnchalee/letspair/README.md

 ## Internal Data Structures

 ### Users

 Everyone who uses the platform is a User model.
 The user model has [devise auth](https://github.com/plataformatec/devise) attributes along with attributes for a users name, `email`, and a flag `is_company` denoting a company looking for consultants.
 There is also an admin flag.

+#### Identity

+This platform uses omni auth, and supports logging in through email, Facebook, or LinkedIn.
+The `Identity` model allows a single user to log in via email, Facebook, or LinkedIn by keeping track of the `uid` and `provider` returned by omniauth.
+The `Identity` model also has a `user_id` model to keep track of which user it belongs to, and a user `has_many` identities.

 ###There are two different types of profiles for Users.
 There is a `User Profile` model, and a `Company Profile`: